 If you’re experiencing difficulty conceiving a child or have a painful, heavy feeling in your scrotum, you may be suffering from varicoceles, an enlargement and swelling of blood vessels in the area.
 Varicoceles can develop over time and affect your ability to conceive children, even when they produce no other symptoms.
-Fortunately, they are easy to diagnose and can be treated with a simple surgical procedure, and board-certified urologist Eric K. Seaman, M.D., in Millburn, New Jersey, can help with both.
+Fortunately, they are easy to diagnose and can be treated with a simple surgical procedure, and board-certified urologist Eric K. Seaman, M.D., in Denville and Millburn, New Jersey, can help with both.
 To learn more, call the Male Fertility Doc office or schedule an appointment online today.

 A varicocele is a swelling or enlargement of the veins in your scrotum, the loose sac holding your testicles.
 A varicocele is very similar to the varicose veins some people get in their legs or other places on their skin.
 Varicoceles can cause pain or a heavy sensation in your scrotum, but they’re usually painless.

 Varicoceles are a leading cause of decreased sperm quality and production, and they can eventually lead to infertility or testicular shrinking and atrophy.
 However, not all varicoceles interfere with sperm production or cause infertility.
 Luckily, they are easily diagnosed and Dr. Seaman can tell whether your varicoceles require surgical correction after a simple exam.

 Generally, a varicocele produces no symptoms and many people only realize they have them when they investigate why they’re struggling to conceive.
 However, varicoceles can cause pain in your scrotum that varies from a dull ache to sharp discomfort.
 This pain usually grows worse if you remain standing for a long time, or over the course of your day, and feels better when you lay on your back.